hhenson/hgraph/docs/source/concepts/node_based_computation.rst

 By contrast, the **push** nodes are able to introduce ticks (or events) into the graph at any time, even after the evaluation cycle of a graph has ended.
 In all cases a **push** node will be associated to a thread which is not the engines thread.
-These nodes are able to introduce events, in a thread-safe manor, to the graph at any point in time.
+These nodes are able to introduce events, in a thread-safe manner, to the graph at any point in time.
 As such **push** nodes are only meaningful when evaluated under the ``REAL_TIME`` engine.

 Pull Source Node